CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Method

 \subsubsection{High-level Features and Temporal Convolutional Network}

-Inspired by \citet{copur2022engagement}, we split the sequence of high-level features of a video into $T$ chunks with equal lengths in the data preprocessing step.
-For videos under 10 seconds, we repeated the video until it contains more than $250$ frames.
-To obtain the input features for each chunk, we derive the minimum, maximum, and variance of the high-level features $s \in \mathbb{R}^{D \times T}$ then concatenate them into feature vector denoted as $ps \in \mathbb{R}^{3D \times T}$.
+Inspired by \citet{copur2022engagement}, a video is represented as a sequence of $D$ dimension high-level features, and we separate the sequence into $T$ chunks with equal lengths.
+For videos under 10 seconds, we repeat the video until it contains more than $250$ frames.
+Further, we derive the minimum, maximum, and variance of each feature within each chunk and concatenate them into $ps \in \mathbb{R}^{3D \times T}$.

-Next, we utilize a Temporal Convolutional Network (TCN) \cite{bai2018empirical} to capture temporal patterns from the feature vector $ps$.
-The resulting output from the TCN is denoted as $X_{TCN} \in \mathbb{R}^{C \times T}$.
-While TCN may not be as intricate as Transformer-based models, our empirical study shows that TCN surpasses other models like Bi-LSTM and Vanilla Transformer for our sequential prediction tasks which are haunted by data-imbalance problems.
-Please check the supplementary material for detail.
+Next, we utilize a Temporal Convolutional Network (TCN) \cite{bai2018empirical} to capture temporal patterns from $ps$.
+The output from TCN is denoted as $X_{TCN} \in \mathbb{R}^{C \times T}$, where $C$ is the dimension of the hidden layers.
+While TCN may not be as intricate as Transformer-based models, our empirical study shows that TCN surpasses models like Bi-LSTM and Vanilla Transformer for our prediction tasks which are haunted by the data-imbalance problem.